jkbgbr/BeamFE2/README.md

 * graphical result display for displacements, internal actions, mode shapes etc.
 * numerical results are easily accessible
 * about 55 tests, test coverage at cca.
 85%
+* no pre-processor

+Requirements are:
+* numpy (linear static solver), scipy (modal solver), matplotlib (display)

 Missing / todo:
 * setup.py
-* checking the signs of internal loads; signs of reaction moments are not correct
+* checking the signs of internal loads
+* signs of reaction moments are not correct
 * buckling analysis
 * proper scaling of the displayed results
 * moment loads need a symbol
 * global reaction forces should be displayed
 * modal masses, modal participations
+* code optimization
 * code for displaying needs a cleanup

 Further plans:
 * enable hinges at element ends

+Currently the most welcome help would be to impolement a solver for the buckling analysis.